 What is the claim limit?
 The most the insurance company will pay for any one claim caused by a negligent resident.
 No aggregate limit applies.

 What triggers a loss?
 Damages caused by negligent acts of the resident or their guests.
 Damages must be accidental and not the result of intentional or criminal acts.

 Is there a deductible and how much is it?
-The deductible is $250 per occurrence and paid by the resident.
+Their is not deductible charged you the resident.

 Will the resident's still need their own policy?
 The PDLW is not a renters insurance policy nor is it intended to replace a resident’s personal property or liability insurance policy.
 The property manager is the insured under the policy.
 Residents are encouraged to secure their own renter's insurance and consult an insurance professional.

 How is this program administered?
 Nestwell does all the heavy lifting.
 We will administer the unit placement, monitoring, and reporting that manages the entire process.
 Will file and process the claims, work with the vendors, and see the work of the claim and damages is repaired.

 What are the policy details?
 The PDLW is written on a master policy with the property managers listed as the named insured.